 Depending upon certain key factors of the case, upon conviction a defendant may have to serve a prison term of ten, fifteen, or twenty years in prison, as well as pay monetary fines.

 If you are under charges for Credit Card fraud you need the services of an experience and aggressive credit card Fraud attorney.
-CONTACT US today for a FREE consultation with an experienced Fraud defense attorney.
+Contact the Law Office Of John E. MacDonald, Inc. today for a FREE consultation with an experienced Fraud defense attorney.

 Due to the enormous extent of identity theft that is occurring throughout Rhode Island and the entire United States, law enforcement and the judicial system are vigorously investigating all suspected cases of identity theft and aggressively prosecuting the suspects.